guilhemmarchand/nmon-logger/README.md

 **What about Vagrant and Ansible directories ?**

-*To easily the nmon-logger / Nmon Performance Monitor for Splunk Enterprise solution, you will find 2 packages implementing Vagrant, VirtualBox and Ansible automation:*
+*To easily test the nmon-logger / Nmon Performance Monitor for Splunk Enterprise solution, you will find 2 packages implementing Vagrant, VirtualBox and Ansible automation:*

 * vagrant-ansible-demo-rsyslog